atari-monk/creative-session/3-pixi/6-setup/README.txt

   "exclude": ["node_modules"]
 }

-ignore linter error or fix if u can.
+ignore linter error or fix if u can, or restart VSCode (sometimes seems stuck on old file).

 7.
 webpack.config.js